A Representation Theoretic Explanation of the Borcea-Br\"and\'en Characterization: The Grace-Walsh-Szeg o o Coincidence Theorem

 By Theorem \ref{grace_pairs_thm}, this implies the coincidence theorem for circular regions when $m > 1$ and for any projectively convex regions when $m = 1$.
 Notice that there is no reference made to degree or convexity restrictions (compare this to Theorems 1.1 and 1.2 in \cite{bb2}).
-This is due to the fact that homogeneity and the interpretation of zeros as being in $\CP^1$ symmetrizes the Riemann sphere, so to speak.
-That is, the point $\infty \in \CP^1$ can be thought of as a generic point.
+As discussed above, this is one of the main benefits of using homogeneous polynomials and interpreting zeros as lying in $\CP^1$ and $(\CP^1)^m$.